scortier/Conway-Game-of-Life/README.md

 First, go to the GameOfLife project base directory and run the following command: mvn package.

 ### 3. Launch
-After building you can find the distribution file gol-1.0.jar file in the target directory.
-Type java -jar gol-1.0.jar to run the application.
+After building you can find the distribution file ..... file in the target directory.
+Type ..... to run the application.

-##
+## Purpose
+This project was developed as part of Mini Bootcamp Day-1 organized by GoAcademy in GoSquad 4.0.